bartobri/bitcoin-toolkit/README.md

 Bitcoin Toolkit
 ===============

 Bitcoin Toolkit is a collection of command line tools that allow you to perform a variety of useful bitcoin-related tasks.
-Some of these tasks include creating and manipulating public or private keys, generating addresses (including vanity addresses) with support for various address formats, querying data on remote bitcoin nodes, and mining data from the bitcoin core database.
+Some of these tasks include creating and manipulating public or private keys, generating addresses (including vanity addresses) with support for various formats, querying data on remote bitcoin nodes, and mining data from the bitcoin core database.

 See the [Usage](#usage) for a quick introduction on the basics of Bitcoin Toolkit.

 See the [Command Examples](#command-examples) section for more detailed information about what you can do with this application.

 Once installed, run `btk help` for a detailed help menu.